nrshaidat/pathway/README.md

-        -Styling and adding functionality to front end (navbar) -Extensive debugging of all parts (db, algo & frontend) -Setting up login, login as guest, and sign up routing correctly -Made the three unique pathways in pathway program
+        -Styling and adding functionality to front end (navbar) -Extensive debugging of all parts (db, algo & frontend) -Setting up login, login as guest, and sign up routing correctly

 	Mel:
         -Critical Review scraping